masum184e/langchain_python/README.md

 ## Casual Language Model
 CLM generate text sequentially, one token at a time, based only on the tokens that came before it in the input sequence.
 It basically predict next word based on previous word

+# Large Language Model
+Large language model is a machine learning model designed to understand, generate, and manipulate human language on a vast scale.
+These models are typically built using deep learning techniques, especially variants of the transformer architecture, and are trained on massive datasets of text from the internet and other sources.